dakk/lisk-pool/README.md

                         override the minpayout value from config file
 ```

-## Lisk 1.0.0 (still WIP), Rise 1.0.0 and Oxy 1.0.0 migration
+## Lisk and Rise migration for version 1.0

-Since Lisk version 1.0.0 (still WIP), Rise version 1.0.0 and Oxy version 1.0.0, APIs with secret used for creating
+Since Lisk version 1.0.0 and Rise version 1.0, APIs with secret used for creating
 transaction are not available anymore, so we need to use the dpos-api-fallback
 (a special thanks for vekexasia who made this tool).